 Absolutely.
 The global market has become a very competitive place and that has put enormous pressure on craftspeople all over the world to make their products cheaper and faster.
-Choosing to purchase fair trade is a way of saying that it’s important to you that the person who made your purchase is not exploited.
-By your action, you are supporting the dignity of others.
+Choosing to purchase fair trade is a way of saying that it’s important to you that the person who made your product is not exploited.
+By your action, you are investing in the dignity of others.

-Ten Thousand Villages’ mission is to create opportunities for artisans in developing countries to earn incomes by bringing their handmade crafts and their stories to you.
+Ten Thousand Villages is committed to creating opportunities for artisans in developing countries to lift themselves from poverty, work consistently, and earn income at a fair wage by bringing their handmade crafts and their stories to you.

-How much does Ten Thousand Villages “Give back” to the people who make the product?
+How much does Ten Thousand Villages “Give Back” to makers?

 Nothing.
-We turn the entire business relationship upside down so that the craft makers are paid first and paid well.
+What we do isn’t about charity; it’s about investment.
+We turn the entire business relationship upside down so that the craft makers are paid first and paid fairly.

-As a fair trade buyer, Ten Thousand Villages takes the risk off of the artisans who make these beautifully handcrafted items.
+As a fair trade buyer, Ten Thousand Villages removes the financial risk from the artisans who make these beautifully handcrafted items.
 We work as a business partner to provide fair and consistent incomes for the work artisans do.

 How does Ten Thousand Villages define a fair wage?

 Artisans tell us what they want to be paid for their work.
-After they give us their price, we will dig deeper to confirm that they are covering their costs and building sustainability into their businesses.
+After they give us their price, we confirm that they are covering their costs and building sustainability into their businesses.

 Our buying team works with the same people over many years to develop an understanding for what a fair income is in their local community.
 We talk to the people making the product and ask them what they are being paid, how it compares to their neighbors, and what their wage means for their family.